asynts/music-discovery/README.md

 ### Usage

-You can run the application locally with `npm start` or serve the output of `npm build` with a web server.
+You can run the application locally with `npm start` or serve the output of `npm run build` with a web server.
 Alternatively, you can visit [my instance][3].

 In order to use the application you need to authenticate at Spotify.